 Though requirements vary by school district, you can often become a substitute teacher if you hold a degree in any subject.
 This kind of teaching experience will look especially impressive on your resume since it will show future employers you can follow lesson plans, manage large classes of students, and adapt to new situations.

-7. Find opportunities to teach or train people within your current job
+6. Find opportunities to teach or train people within your current job

 Teaching experience can take many forms, and one of the most accessible may be right under your nose.
 Take the initiative to offer to train people at your current job if you can.
 Is there a new employee you can help?
 Is there a new system that you could help others learn?
-This kind of experience, while not traditional teaching, will look good on your TEFL resume and give you relevant talking points for your interview.
+This kind of experience, while not traditional teaching, will look good on your TEFL/TESOL resume and give you relevant talking points for your interview.

 Remember, you can add specialized certifications to your main certificate in order to boost your resume.
 Whether you’re looking to teach young learners and teens or want to focus on teaching business English, specializations can go a long way to helping you score your dream job.

 Check out this article for 10 places you can teach abroad without a degree.

-In order to score a TEFL job without prior teaching experience, the key is to simply spend time cultivating your TEFL resume, highlighting the qualifications that you do have, such as a specialized TEFL certification.
+In order to score a teaching job without prior teaching experience, the key is to simply spend time cultivating your TEFL/TESOL resume, highlighting the qualifications that you do have, such as a specialized TEFL certification.